a-team-solutions/scrapq/README.md

 [![Build Status](https://travis-ci.org/dderevjanik/scrapq.svg?branch=master)](https://travis-ci.org/dderevjanik/scrapq)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-Lightweight Typescript library for scrapping html.
+Lightweight Typescript library for scrapping html with **type inference**.

 ## About

 There are plenty scrapping libs out there, but only few with full Typescript support - Typescript will infer type based on your query.
-This is small library with only one purpuse to provide scrapping in human readable format with full Typescript support like intellisense.
+This is small library with only one purpose to provide scrapping in human readable format with full Typescript support like intellisense and type inference.

 ## Examples